 The damage that the acidic contents from the stomach causes to the inner lining of the esophagus can lead to cellular changes: a change in cells that create a risk factor for esophageal cancer.

-But if someone has had severe acid reflux over a long course of time, is it ever possible for the barium swallow to come up negative?
+If someone has had severe acid reflux over a long course of time, is it ever possible for the barium swallow to come up negative?

-“A barium swallow can absolutely be normal despite severe reflux, because a barium swallow is made to show changes in anatomy in the esophagus and stomach,” says Alan Gingold, DO, a board certified gastroenterologist with the Digestive Health Center of NJ.
+“A barium swallow can absolutely be normal despite severe reflux, because a barium swallow is made to show changes in anatomy in the esophagus and stomach,” says Alan Gingold, DO, a board certified gastroenterologist with the Digestive Healthcare Center of NJ.

 “It will show masses or ulcers, but if there is no significant damage from the reflux, the barium swallow may appear normal.”